fwhitton/fwhitton.github.io/_posts/2026-05-22-Top-7-types-of-derivative.md

 ## 4. Weak

 Suppose I want to loosen the sense of what it means for a function to have a derivatve.
 I can only differentiate some functions but I can integrate *way* more functions.
-Therefore it makes sense to ask for functions that satisfy conditions in integrals: integrals are blind to finite sets of points (and even sets of measure zero) and so is more lenient to functions with pesky discontinuities in their derivative like the absolute value $f(x) =|x|$.
+Therefore it makes sense to ask for functions that satisfy conditions in integrals: integrals are blind to finite sets of points (and even sets of measure zero) and so is more lenient to functions with pesky discontinuities in their derivative like the absolute value $f(x) =\mid x\mid$.
 The way we phrase this is that a function is weakly differentiable if we can do integration by parts on it.
 Specifically, $u$ has weak derivative $v$ if for all smooth functions $\phi$,

 $$
 \int u(x)\phi'(x) = -\int v(x)\phi(x).